espressif/esp-at/docs/en/AT_Command_Set/index.rst

 AT Command Set
 **************

 Here is a list of AT commands.
-Some of the AT commands can only work on the ESP32, which is marked as [ESP32 Only]; others can work on both the ESP8266 and ESP32.
+Some of them can only work on the ESP32 series, so they are marked as [ESP32 Only] at the beginning; others without any mark can work on both the ESP8266 and ESP32 series.

 .. toctree::
    :maxdepth: 1